 • Connect to CRM or order management systems.

-For a quicker integration time, modern APIs provide SDKs for widely used platforms (JavaScript, iOS, Android, Python, etc.), are versioned, and provide webhooks for status updates.
+For a quicker integration time, modern APIs provide SDKs for widely used platforms (JavaScript, iOS, Android, Python, etc.), are versioned, and offer webhooks for status updates.

 Failover Mechanisms